greshake/i3status-rust/README.md

 max-width | Truncates titles if longer than max-width | No | 21

 ## Xrandr
 Creates a block which shows screen information (name, brightness, resolution).
-With a click you can toggle through your active screens.
+With a click you can toggle through your active screens and with wheel up and down you can adjust the selected screens brighntess.

 Example
 ```json